Skrylar/ImpromptuModular/README.md

 ### Cross paste<a id="cross-paste-ps"></a>

-Pressing the copy button in one mode (Seq or Song), and then the paste button in the opposite mode would normally result in a an invalid operation.
+Pressing the copy button in one mode (Seq or Song), and then the paste button in the opposite mode would normally result in an invalid operation.
 In these cases, depending on the state of the copy-paste switch (4/8/ALL), called *type* below, the following shortcuts are performed:

 ```
 Cross paste from Song to Seq